What Senate Republicans are saying after Trump refused to commit to an orderly transfer of power

-Some Republicans, such as Sen. Mitt Romney (R-Utah), immediately tweeted their opposition to such a notion.
+Some Republicans, such as Sen. Mitt Romney (Utah), immediately tweeted their opposition to such a notion.
 Others responded either in tweets or when pressed by reporters on Capitol Hill.

 Several Republicans seized on 2016 Democratic nominee Hillary Clinton’s advice to current nominee Joe Biden not to concede if the race is close.